wrdhall3/group-project-3/README.md

    - **How it works**: Sends the query through the RAG pipeline (`query_rag()`) and presents the AI-generated response in a user-friendly format.

 7. **`update_ticker_dropdown()`**
-   - **Purpose**: Ensures that the list of available company tickers is up to date.
+   - **Purpose**: Ensures that the list of available company tickers is up-to-date.
    - **How it works**: Fetches and updates the list of available companies for querying.

 This workflow ensures that transcripts are chunked, embedded, and stored efficiently, enabling rapid and accurate retrieval when users submit queries.